wml-frc/CJ-Vision/README.md

 ```
 The `SetupVision()` function sets up vision using the Input Image, the port number of the camera, reselution both Height and Width, The Exposure of the camera, the name of the camera and a true or false if you are tracking Retroreflective tape.

 Note that while running the vision simulation on your computer, you will most likely need an external webcam plugged in via usb.
-Built in webcams sometimes doesn't work.
+Built in webcams sometimes don't work.
 Which is why often the port number will need to be 1 to connect to the second webcam.
 And for tinkerboards and Pi's you will most likely need to change the port number from 4 onwards. as ports 0-3 are taken by other processes.

 Also due to a bug in Camera servers the exposure will not change when running locally.
 Most of your colour testing and contour detection can still be done locally.
 But it's a good idea to test on your coprocessor a few times to get the final result.